Carol Symphony: Usage as theme music

 Two sections from the First Nowell section were used for the 1943 Children's Hour adaptation of John Masefield's The Box of Delights.
-The work was later used as the opening and closing titles of the 1984 BBC Television adaptation of the same novel.
+The work was later used as the opening and closing titles of the 1984 BBC television adaptation of the same novel.
 It featured a recording conducted by Barry Rose in 1966 of the Pro Arte Orchestra at Guildford Cathedral.
 During World War II, the book had been adapted for radio on the BBC's Children's Hour, and Hely-Hutchinson's same music had been used.
-Prof Hely-Hutchinson later became the BBC's Director of Music, in 1944, until his death in 1947.
+Hely-Hutchinson was the BBC's director of music from 1944 until his death in 1947.

-During the 1940-1950s, the first movement was used to assist tuning into the BBC's Home Service station before the start of the morning transmission during the Christmas period.
+During the 1940 and 1950s, the first movement was used to assist tuning into the BBC Home Service station before the start of the morning transmission during the Christmas period.